benhid/hello-world-nextjs/README.md

 # hello-world-nextjs

-This is a simple boilerplate for new Next.js projects.
+This is a simple boilerplate for new Next 9.1.2  projects.